bmelnychuk/WearCircleMenu/README.md

 ### Description
 This is rather showcase app of my implmentation of simple wear navigation page.
 Basically this is circle menu, was used as start page in my app.
 ### Features
-+ 1. N items to place in circlue
++ 1. N items to place in circle
 + 2. Click listeners
 + 3. Basic animation
 + 4. Ripple effect on click event